1. Executive Summary

 2. Business Case Analysis Team

-This section of the business case describes the roles of the team members who developed the business case.
+This section of the business case template describes the roles of the team members who developed the business case.
 It is imperative that participants and roles are clearly defined for the business case as well as throughout the life of the project.

 The following individuals comprise the business case analysis team.
 They are responsible for the analysis and creation of the WP Project business case.